gajanan-choudhary/gajanan-choudhary.github.io/_posts/2020-05-18-masters-in-US-with-3-year-degree.md

 envelope **before** you travel to US in August.
 - Submit the sealed IGNOU transcripts to your university upon your arrival.
-If you do not submit that transcript, you risk getting your admission rescinded and find yourself returning to your home country.
+If you do not submit that transcript, you risk getting your admission rescinded and finding yourself returning to your home country.
 - This completes and finalizes your admission to the university.
 Note that some steps, timings, and formalities might differ depending on the university you are applying to.
 You need to figure that out for yourself.